todogroup/governance/structure/ambassadors/ambassador-manual.md

 ## Ways to Contribute

 Every contribution should connect to a real TODO initiative or resource and help someone understand, try, use, or contribute to it.
 Contributions fall into four buckets.
-Lead with whichever fits your strengths — you do not need to do all of them.
+Lead with whichever fits your strengths, you do not need to do all of them!

-> 💡 If you are sure where to start, see the [TODO Ambassador Current Needs](./current-needs.md) sheet for where we need the most help right now

 ### Advocate